akeller/GDC-workshop/README.md

 It make take a few minutes to spin up the service.

-Take note of the URL and API token, we'll need that later in the workshop.
+Take note of the URL and API token (your credentials), we'll need that later in the workshop.

+Once you've created your Watson Assistant service, let's chat about what it is and what you can do with it.

 ### Speech to Text & Text to Speech